 How many relationships have we strained, broken or destroyed completely because of words?
 How many times have we pointed our fingers to the other because they just don’t understand?
 How many times have we been disgusted, annoyed, and given up because they didn’t listen?
 How many times have we simply tuned out?

 Separations, divorces, estrangement, and disconnection, these are mostly by-products of words gone wrong, either spoken or heard.
 I am not merely referring to marriages here, but families, working relationships and even us with ourselves.

 In the end, there are no more words.
 Fear of what words bring, is the birth of the most destructive of silence.

 I will be the first to admit that, yes, I have seen most of what can go wrong happen in my life, and yes because of mere words.
 Interestingly enough, even when I thought that my words came from love, I was loving, I was doing everything possible to be nice, (or, so I thought, and there’s the rub), even with the most carefully thought out words, it was the same, anger and rejection still followed.

 So I became silent, I lost the power of my words, in my mind, it didn’t matter what I said, there is nothing more to add, nothing more to say, there is only chaos when I opened my mouth.
 With that fear, I almost totally lost my voice.

-I forgot the other end of that tin can telephone, each one of us forgot to listen without the fear and consequently, to respond without it.
+I forgot the other end of that telephone, each one of us forgot to listen without the fear and consequently, to respond without it.

 Fear is the invisible that belies the wisdom in the words we speak and hear.